mfragkoulis/mfragkoulis.github.io/_pages/about.md

   - /about.html
 ---

-Marios Fragkoulis
+Marios Fragkoulis is a Postdoc researcher working on big data analytics and stream processing with Assis.
+Prof. Asterios Katsifodimos at the Web Information Systems group in Delft University of Technology (TUDelft).

-holds a PhD in main memory data analytics from the Department of Management Science and Technology of the Athens University of Economics and Business.
+He holds a PhD in main memory data analytics from the Department of Management Science and Technology of the Athens University of Economics and Business.
 He has published in the IEEE Transactions on Computers and